Copleston High School

 Copleston High School is a secondary school for ages 11–18 in Ipswich, England.
-It is an academy, and caters for around 1,800 students, as well as between 340-370 students in the sixth form which was shared with Holywells High School until 2011.
+It is an academy, and caters for around 1,800 students, as well as between 340 and 370 students in the sixth form which was shared with Holywells High School until 2011.
 A 2009 Ofsted inspection rated its overall performance as good with outstanding features.
 A following Ofsted inspection in 2018 awarded them with a 'good' rating.

 History

 The school first opened in 1939 as two separate boys' and girls' secondary modern schools.

 However soon afterwards, World War II was declared and the site was used as a hospital for the duration of the War.

 2006 arson attack

 A severe fire on 27 August 2006 damaged the school's gym, classrooms and staff room, which prevented many students from returning after the summer break while repairs were being carried out.
 In January 2007, former pupil Ashley Norman pleaded guilty at Ipswich Crown Court to starting the fire, whilst a second boy denied the charges.
 They were both found guilty of arson and charged with 3 and 4 years respectively in a young offenders institution.

 Two separate fires were started on site, the first in the staff block of the main building and the second in the girls' gym where a trampoline was set alight.
 For a time the school used an old air raid siren to signify the end of classes after the fire destroyed the old bell system.